What Is Window?

 A window is defined as a vented barrier secured in a wall opening.
 A window’s main function is to allow the entry of air and light into the building and give a view of the building’s outside.
 Other purposes of windows are to provide sufficient insulation against heat and cold, and in some cases, sound too.
 In this article, we will briefly discuss different types of windows used in homes and buildings.

 Types Of Windows

-Let us check different types of windows, based on materials used, the nature of the operational movement of shutters, manner of fixing, and their locations.
+Let us check different types of windows, based on materials used, the nature of the operational movement of shutters, the manner of fixing, and their locations.

-Different types of windows are as follows:
+Different types of windows used in homes and buildings are as follows:

 - Fixed windows

 - Pivoted windows

 - Double hung windows